-At our 2020 Annual Meeting, the Company's stockholders voted 87% in favor of our executive compensation practices as disclosed in the Company's 2020 proxy statement.
-While we are pleased with these results, we remain committed to engagement with our stockholders on a regular basis.
-During the fourth quarter of 2020, as part of our ongoing shareholder engagement efforts, we engaged with the institutional holders that collectively held approximately 60% of our outstanding shares, to solicit feedback regarding a variety of topics, including our executive compensation and ESG programs.
+At our 2021 Annual Meeting, the Company's stockholders voted 96% in favor of our executive compensation practices as disclosed in the Company's 2021 proxy statement.
+While we are pleased with these results and did not make any changes to our executive compensation program directly as a result of the vote, we remain committed to engagement with our stockholders on a regular basis.
+During the fourth quarter of 2021, as part of our ongoing stockholder engagement efforts, we engaged with stockholders that collectively hold the majority of our outstanding shares, to solicit feedback regarding a variety of topics, including our executive compensation and ESG programs.
 While there was meaningful diversity in the views expressed from our investor base, we utilized the feedback received to continue to better align our programs with the general views of our investor base.
+For further information regarding stockholder engagement, see "Stockholder Engagement."